PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

-## Annual Cash Budget / Actual tracking
+## Annual Cash Flows

 ### System Rule
 - No fields are mandatory.
-- For each year, allows to enter Budget and Actual data
+- For each year, allows to enter `Pro Forma` and `Actual` data
-- For running year, allows to enter only Budget data.
-For completed year, allows to enter only Actual data.
+- For running year, allows to enter only `Pro Forma` data.
+For completed year, allows to enter only `Actual` data.

 ### UX Rule
-- If any year has `Budget`, shows budget in the view or If any year has `Actual` amount, shows Actual amount in the view.
+- If any year has `Pro Forma`, shows `Pro Forma` in the view or If any year has `Actual` amount, shows `Actual` amount in the view.
-- If any year has both `Budget` & `Actual` amount, shows `Actual` amount in view.
+- If any year has both `Pro Forma` & `Actual` amount, shows `Actual` amount in view.
-- If any year has no `Budget` & `Actual` amount, show `Budget` with `-`.
+- If any year has no `Pro Forma` & `Actual` amount, show `Pro Forma` with `-`.
-- `Budget` column (Column header and Data both) is shown in green color.
+- Background of `Pro Forma` column (Column header and Data both) is shown in light blue color.
+[See this](https://drive.google.com/file/d/1MX9CB-NFVbjsraTMhzTrjn31MSVhBM55/view?usp=sharing)
 - By default, system will show the last 5 years' records.
 (Last 5 years = Current + last 4 year)
     - If user wants to see the last 10 years' records, he/she can see it.
 [See more details](#shows-last-10-year-records)
 - UI will add the New Year column from the left side.
 - On hover of table column header, shows pencil icon with each year.
-- On click, opens the edit dialog of Actual/Budget for the year.
+- On click, opens the edit dialog of `Actual/Pro Forma` for the year.
 - It has 2 sections: `Outside the Portfolio` & `Within the Portfolio`.
 It has 2 groups under each section: `Cash Sources` & `Cash Uses`
 - `Outside the Portfolio`
     - `Cash Sources`